stashed/docs/docs/guides/latest/troubleshooting/permission-denided/index.md

     prune: true
 ```

-Here, is an example of running restore as `root` user:
+Here, is an example of running restores as `root` user:

 ```yaml
 apiVersion: stash.appscode.com/v1beta1